College Access and Success » College Applications & Financial Aid

 Financial Aid:

-At the Kauffman School, every junior and senior receives 2-3 in person meetings where college counselors help students to compare the cost of their top college choices.
+At the Kauffman School, every senior receives 2-3 in person meetings where college counselors help students to compare the cost of their top college choices.
 The College Access staff creates individualized financial aid offers for students.
 This allows families to estimate the true cost of attendance even before a student applies to college.
 Additionally, during the Kauffman School's College Seminar classes, students learn about options for how to pay for college through a combination of financial aid, including grants, scholarships, loans, and more.
 Below is a list of resources to consider in college financial aid.

 Apply to College: